The Green Glove: Plot

 The film opens with a teaser showing the end of the story.
 The priest of St. Elzear hears the church bells ringing, which (a narrator tells us) weren't supposed to ring until the Gauntlet of St. Elzear, the "green glove" that was the object of pilgrimages by "the sick, the maimed and the faithful" had been returned.
 He runs to the church, doesn't see the gauntlet in its place, then runs up the bell tower, on the level just below the bells finding a dead man.
 At the top, the bells are ringing but no one is ringing them.
 He runs back down and this time the gauntlet is in its rightful place.
 Villagers join him in the church and he and others go back to the dead man.
-Wondering who he is, he finds a jacket with a designer tag from Los Angeles and conclude he's an American (a foreshadowing suggestion to the viewer that the dead man is Blake, the only American in the film).
+Wondering who he is, he finds a jacket with a designer tag from Los Angeles and concludes he's an American (a foreshadowing suggestion to the viewer that the dead man is Blake, the only American in the film).

 The scene shifts to (the narrator says) the beginning of the story when American paratrooper Mike Blake is trapped in German territory.
 Wandering through ruins he encounters "Count" Paul Rona who's carrying a valise.
 Blake thinks he's a German but Rona says he's a reporter, and that the Germans will mount a major attack in the morning.
 Blake makes Rona empty the valise, and when Rona brings out the green glove he says he's actually an art dealer, and offers to give Blake the bejeweled glove, which he says is worth a fortune, if Blake will let him go.
 Just then a bomb dropped from a plane explodes close enough to knock Blake out and knock the valise out of Rona's hands.
 Rona takes off running without the valise.

 Blake is found by the Countess, a young man named Armond and Pierre her butler.
 The Countess wants to take Blake to her home, to which Blake agrees only after Armond promises to get word to the Americans about the coming German attack.
 The next morning Blake finds the Countess celebrating the retreat of the Germans, until Armond is carried in, having died trying to get word out about the German attack, which has turned out to be a deception of Rona's.
 Armond's death sends the Countess into shock and she's no longer able to speak.
 As Blake is leaving, Pierre shows him the valise, which he assumes is his.
 Blake decides it would be better to leave it, and Pierre says he'll keep it so Blake can come back for it later.